 Top 10 Tuesday: Reasons Why Elephants Do Not Belong in Zoos

 Dumbo was my favorite movie as a kid, and I’ve always had a soft spot for elephants.
-Even though no animals belong in zoos, I’ve always been extra sad for pachyderms who are held captive.
-There’s so much to trumpet about, but here are 10 reasons why elephants need to be set free:
+Even though no animals belong in zoos, I’ve always been extra sad for the pachyderms.
+There’s so much to trumpet about, but here are 10 reasons why elephants have got to be set free:

-1. Keeping elephants captive is just wrong.
-No animal should suffer a life behind bars just for the sake of “entertainment.”
+1. It’s just wrong.
+No animal should suffer a life behind bars just for “entertainment.”

-3. Zoos are killing elephants.
+3. Zoos are killing them.
 Elephants in zoos are dying decades short of their natural life spans from debilitating diseases related to captivity.

 4. It’s an endless cycle.
-Because they make so much money for zoos, elephants born in captivity have almost no chance of being released into their natural habitats.
+Because they’re so lucrative, elephants born in captivity will never be released into their natural habitats.

-5. No zoo can satisfy an elephant’s needs.
-In their natural homes, elephants roam up to 80 kilometers a day!
-It is beyond the capabilities of zoos to provide this much space.
+5. No zoo can provide everything they need.
+In their natural homes, elephants often roam up to 80 kilometers every single day!
+It is beyond the capabilities of zoos to provide this.

-6. Elephants are complex animals.
+6. Elephants are complex.
 Elephants meet up with old friends, seek out extended family members, and even mourn their dead.

-7. Cold weather can kill.
-Because many zoos in Asia are open-air facilities, elephants can suffer health problems in the wintertime.
+7. Cold weather can prove to be a killer.
+Many zoos in Asia are open-air, which is detrimental to elephants’ health in the wintertime.

 8. People are waking up!
 Zoos around the world have closed or are phasing out their elephant displays because they recognize that these magnificent animals’ needs cannot be met behind bars.

-9. Zoos put profits first and conservation second.
-Zoos would better serve the species by helping to reduce poaching and habitat loss—the main causes of elephants’ decline in the wild.
+9. Profit first, species second.
+Zoos would better serve the species by helping to reduce poaching and habitat loss—the main causes of the species’ decline in the wild.

 10. There are plenty of alternatives.
-You can learn about real elephants by watching nature documentaries or observing the animals in their own habitats!
+You can learn about real elephants by watching nature documentaries or by observing them in their own habitats instead!

 Posted by Ashley Fruno